deefour/dotfiles/README.md

 My dotfiles for work (Mac) and home (Ubuntu Linux).

-Includes handful of vim plugins, added zsh functionality via antigen, support for nvm, and a handful of npm and Homebrew (for mac only) packages I use.
+Includes handful of vim plugins, added zsh functionality via antigen, support for nvm, and a handful of npm and Homebrew packages I use.
 See [`install.sh`](https://github.com/deefour/dotfiles/blob/master/install.sh) and [`brew.sh`](https://github.com/deefour/dotfiles/blob/master/brew.sh) for specifics.

-> **Note:** Do not clone this repository and use it for your own dotfiles.
-If you like what's here, **fork this project**, read through the files, and make changes to suit your workflow before running `install.sh`.
-Consider installing your fork to a virtual machine before applying it to your physical machine.

 ## Dependencies